• This field is for validation purposes and should be left unchanged.

 Thank goodness I did.

-For those who don’t already know, the KP Index is a bit like the Richter scale but measures the geomagnetic storms that create Northern Lights.
+For those who don’t already know, the KP Index is a bit like the Richter scale but measures the geomagnetic storms that create northern and southern lights.
 They range from 0 to 9, and most storms are around a KP1 to KP3.

-Every night I was there the KP Index was hitting 8s and 9s.
+Every night I was in Norway the KP Index was hitting 8s and 9s.
 And it was killing me, because every night it was happening behind heavy cloud cover.

 Some of the people on my trip left half way through and saw nothing.
 Then one night the clouds finally parted, and there they were, dancing in the sky and it was one of the most incredible moments of my life.